Chadtech/ChadTech-vSatz/README.md

 ChadTech is currently in v0.2, features to add:

-"barcode"
+0. "barcode"
-Superscripts and subscripts
+1. Superscripts and subscripts
-More characters.
-Many characters are drawn and ready to implement into code Brightness gradient-ing
+2. More characters.

 -------------------------------------------------
 DEPENDENCIES